ehlesp/smallab-k8s-pve-guide/G031 - K3s cluster setup 14 ~ Deploying the Headlamp dashboard.md

 > [!NOTE]
 > **Associate the Headlamp's DNS name or hostname to your Traefik service's IP**\
 > Since Headlamp is served through Traefik, you have to associate its DNS name to the Traefik service's IP.
-In your client system's host file, you would do it like this with the values used in this guide:
+In your client system's `hosts` file, you would do it like this with the values used in this guide:
 >
 > ~~~txt
 > 10.7.0.1 traefik.homelab.cloud headlamp.homelab.cloud